Within ESG, governance (the "G") is an important, and often under-appreciated third pillar.

 Similarly, rather than trying to boil the ocean or appease everyone, focus on doing (and measuring) a few specific KPIs well, then build from there.

 Most ESG professionals understand the relationship between strategy, actions, impact, data, and outcomes.
 The challenge is creating a consistent process to efficiently get the data you need to measure results, report on success, and reaffirm business performance.
 The reality is most ESG professionals we know spend way too much time gathering and organizing data.
 Yes, we need the right data to track our KPIs and create reporting, but we shouldn't spend all our time on that when there are many opportunities for efficiencies.

-The more you simplify, centralize, and streamline your data collection, management, and business intelligence capacity, the better decisions you'll be able to make about operational ESG performance, and the more time you'll have to focus on ESG implementation and improvement, rather than just reporting.
+The more you simplify, centralize, and streamline your data collection, management, and business intelligence capacity (while also implementing sound governance controls), the better decisions you'll be able to make about operational ESG performance, and the more time you'll have to focus on ESG implementation and improvement, rather than just reporting.

 As ESG continues to grow in executive mindshare and compliance importance, it’s critical for modern businesses to keep good governance practices as a focal point and executive priority.
 It may be helpful to find a governance champion who can be in charge of keeping an organization’s governance practices in order.
 There can be lots of policies to track, review, and implement across different corporate departments like finance, HR, and IT.
 With stakeholder demands increasing for strong governance practices, organizations need to stay on top of their obligations and risks.

 Additionally, ESG governance also places a key role in voluntary and mandatory ESG reporting and public disclosure.